Ruhollah Khomeini: Minority religions

 Zoroastrians, Jews, and Christians are officially recognized and protected by the government.
 Shortly after Khomeini's return from exile in 1979, he issued a fatwa ordering that Jews and other minorities (except those of the Baháʼí Faith) be treated well.
 In power, Khomeini distinguished between Zionism as a secular political movement that employs Jewish symbols and ideals and Judaism as the religion of Moses.
 Senior government posts were reserved for Muslims.
 Schools set up by Jews, Christians and Zoroastrians had to be run by Muslim principals.
-Conversion to Islam was encouraged by entitling converts to inherit the entire share of their parents or even uncle's estate if their siblings or cousins remain non-Muslim.
+Conversion to Islam was encouraged by entitling converts to inherit the entire share of their parents or even uncle's estate if their siblings or cousins remained non-Muslim.
 Iran's non-Muslim population has decreased.
 For example, the Jewish population in Iran dropped from 80,000 to 30,000.
 The Zoroastrian population has also decreased, due to suffering from renewed persecution and the revived legal contrasts between a Muslim and Zoroastrian, which mirrors the laws that Zoroastrians experienced under earlier Islamic regimes.
 The view that Zoroastrians are najis ("unclean") has also been renewed.
 Four of the 270 seats in Parliament were reserved for each three non-Muslim minority religions, under the Islamic constitution that Khomeini oversaw.
 Khomeini also called for unity between Sunni and Shi'a Muslims.
 Sunni Muslims make up 9% of the entire Muslim population in Iran.

 One non-Muslim group treated differently were the 300,000 members of the Baháʼí Faith.
 Starting in late 1979, the new government systematically targeted the leadership of the Baháʼí community by focusing on the Baháʼí National Spiritual Assembly (NSA) and Local Spiritual Assemblies (LSAs); prominent members of NSAs and LSAs were often detained and even executed, and "[s]ome 200 of whom have been executed and the rest forced to convert or subjected to the most horrendous disabilities".
 Like most conservative Muslims, Khomeini believed Baháʼí to be apostates.
 (Note: For example, he issued a fatwa stating:

 It is not acceptable that a tributary [non-Muslim who pays tribute] changes his religion to another religion not recognized by the followers of the previous religion.
 For example, from the Jews who become Baháʼís nothing is accepted except Islam or execution.
 From Poll Tax, 8.
 Tributary conditions, (13), Tahrir al-Vasileh, volume 2, pp. 497–507, Quoted in A Clarification of Questions: An Unabridged Translation of Resaleh Towzih al-Masael by Ayatollah Syed Ruhollah Moosavi Khomeini, Westview Press/ Boulder and London, c1984, p.432) He argued that they were a political rather than a religious movement, declaring that "the Baháʼís are not a sect but a party, which was previously supported by Britain and now the United States.
 The Baháʼís are also spies just like the Tudeh [Communist Party]."